 As a result of a Justice Department Settlement with Bank of America executed in 2014, the Foundation received \$8,738,233 in 2016.
 The funds received from the settlement are required to be used in providing funds to legal aid organizations in the state of Arizona for foreclosure prevention legal assistance and community redevelopment legal assistance.
-The Foundation awarded grants of \$1,504,716 and \$1,517,336 during fiscal year 2018 and 2017 respectively, which meet the requirements of the award, at which time the respective revenue was recognized and included in contract revenue in the statement of activities.
-Management has evaluated this involuntary settlement and determined that the Foundation is carrying out specific requirements on behalf of Bank of America and has therefore concluded that this revenue should be recognized in a manner similar to an exchange transaction.
-As a result, deferred revenue of \$5,038,668 and \$6,543,688 is reported in the statements of net position for the unspent portion of these amounts at December 31, 2018 and 2017, respectively.
+The Foundation awarded grants of \$1,602,393 and \$1,504,716 during fiscal year 2019 and 2018 respectively, which meet the requirements of the award, at which time the respective revenue was recognized and included in contract revenue in the statement of activities.
+Management has evaluated this involuntary settlement and determined that the Foundation is carrying out specific requirements on behalf of Bank of America.
+As a result, deferred revenue of \$3,538,939 and \$5,038,668 is reported in the statements of net position for the unspent portion of these amounts at December 31, 2019 and 2018, respectively.